 The selection of the teacher practice rubric to be used in the teacher observation category must be locally negotiated from a menu of state-approved rubrics.
-The currently approved list of rubrics will remain available until the new menu is issued.

-• All observations for a teacher for the school year must use the same approved rubric.

-- However, the parties may locally negotiate whether to use different rubrics for teachers who teach different grades and/or subjects. - Observations must be based only on observable rubric subcomponents and all observable teaching standards must be addressed across the total number of annual observations.
+- All observations for a teacher for the school year must use the same approved rubric. - However, the parties may locally negotiate whether to use different rubrics for teachers who teach different grades and/or subjects. - Observations must be based only on observable rubric subcomponents and all observable teaching standards must be addressed across the total number of annual observations.
 However, not every element or indicator needs to be observed or included in each observation. - Teaching standards that are part of the rubric but are not observable during the classroom observation may be observed during any optional pre-observation or post-observation review or other natural conversations between the teacher and evaluator and incorporated into the observation score. - Under Education Law 3012-d, artifacts are a prohibited element of teacher evaluations.
 However, an artifact may be documented as part of an observation cycle (e.g., a lesson plan viewed during the course of the observation cycle may constitute evidence of professional planning).